Enabling Distributed Tracing

 Screenshot showing the elements described in the surrounding text.

-3. Click Create Tracing Destination to open the Create Tracing Destination dialog and use the fields on the form to enter information related to your tracing destination.
+3. Click Create Tracing Destination to open the Create Tracing Destination dialog and use the fields on the information related to your tracing destination.
 Note that the fields change depending on the destination type you select.

 • Destination TypeFields to configure